 - Tomato Paste: You can find it in either a can or a squeeze tube.
 I highly recommend the tube so you can reseal it easily and use the rest another time.

-- Tomato Sauce: You are looking for the regular tomato sauce in a can here, not tomato puree or pizza sauce
+- Tomato Sauce: You are looking for the regular tomato sauce in a can here, not marinara sauce or pizza sauce.

-- Penne Pasta: This is my preferred pasta shape but if you only have rigatoni or mostaccioli on hand, those will work too
+- Pasta: Penne is my preferred pasta shape but if you only have rigatoni or mostaccioli on hand, those will work too.

 FAQ's

-I have a few one pot pastas that I turn to time and time again and I thought about making this a one pot pasta dish as well.
-However, I don't suggest it.
-This sauce is quite versatile and can go on so many different pasta types and they don’t all hold up to the one pot method.
+I don't suggest it.
+While this sauce is quite versatile and can go on so many different pasta types and they don’t all hold up to the one pot method.

 Check out these posts (here and here) on how I make one pot pasta for other tips and tricks to make it work.